-The IIAR Condenser Magazine is a quarterly publication that contains technical articles, regulatory and code updates, industry news and information about IIAR activities and publications.
+The Natural Refrigeration Review is a quarterly publication that contains technical articles, regulatory and code updates, industry news and information about IIAR activities and publications.
 It is distributed by email to all IIAR Members and IIAR Contact lists.

 The Natural Refrigeration Review issues are available as a PDF downloads for both lIAR Members and Non-members, or as individual article posts below.
 Click the button below to view the full issue, or scroll through all the individual issue articles below.